Barwest7/Barwest7/README.md

 ## Hi there 👋

+I'm Bar, a CS student.
+Thank you for coming.
+You are more than welcome to take a look at my public projects and clone them for your own personal use.
+I'm always happy to hear new ideas.
+You can reach out at barwest@gmail.com

 <!--
 **Barwest7/Barwest7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.